spacetelescope/jwst/docs/jwst/associations/overview.rst

 =====================

-The basic chunk in which science data arrives from the observatory is termed an `exposure`.
+The basic chunk in which science data arrives from the observatory is termed an *exposure*.
 An exposure contains the data from a single set of integrations per detector per instrument.
 In general, it takes many exposures to make up a single observation, and a whole program is made up of a large number of observations.

-On first arrival, an exposure is termed to be at `Level1b`: The only transformation that has occured is the extraction of the science data from the observatory telemetry into a FITS file.
+On first arrival, an exposure is termed to be at *Level1b*: The only transformation that has occured is the extraction of the science data from the observatory telemetry into a FITS file.
 At this point, the science exposures enter the calibration pipeline.

-The pipeline consists of two stages: Level2 processing and Level3 processing.
-Level2 processing is the calibration necessary to remove instrumental effects from the data.
-The resulting files contain flux and spatially calibrated data, called `Level2b` data.
+The pipeline consists of three stages: Stage 1, Stage 2, and Stage 3 processing.
+Stage 2 processing is the calibration necessary to remove instrumental effects from the data.
+The resulting files contain flux and spatially calibrated data, called *Stage 2b* data.
 The information is still in individual exposures.

+*Note: Older documentation and code may refer to the stages as **levels**.
+The are synonymous.*

 To be truly useful, the exposures need to be combined and, in the case of multi-object spectrometry, separated, into data that is source-oriented.
-This type of calibration is called `Level3` processing.
+This type of calibration is called *Stage 3* processing.
 Due to the nature of the individual instruments, observing modes, and the interruptability of the observatory itself, how to group the right exposures together is not straight-forward.